 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

 There are few things I love more than PUMPKIN!
 Call me basic, but I love it.
 In the fall you can always find a can of pumpkin puree in my fridge, waiting to be used.

 When most people think pumpkin.. they think pie or lattes.. but there are SO many other things you can make with pumpkin.
 From breakfasts to savory dinner recipes – it literally goes well in anything!

 While I love pumpkin pie, I also love using pumpkin in healthier ways.
 It is, after all, a vegetable!

 I wanted to share a few of my favorite healthy pumpkin recipes with you from my other food blogger friends.

-Whether its breakfast, dinner, a sweet treat or simple snack – I’ve gathered together some of the best healthy pumpkin recipes out there.
+Whether it’s breakfast, dinner, a sweet treat, or a simple snack – I’ve gathered together some of the best healthy pumpkin recipes out there.
 I know you’re going to love them!

 Healthy Pumpkin Breakfast Recipes

 Pumpkin + breakfast go together SO well!
 From oats, to muffins, to pancakes- you can put them in just about anything!
 Pumpkin adds a hint of sweetness to most recipes, and helps keeps baked goods moist.